zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

     sudo mv nginx-<subscription id>.key /etc/ssl/nginx/nginx-repo.key
     ```

+---

-### Download and run the installation script {#download-install}
+## Download and run the installation script {#download-install}

-{{< tip >}}
+### Prepare your system for installation

+Follow these steps to get your system ready for a successful installation with the `install-nim-bundle.sh` script:

+#### Resolve existing installations of NGINX Instance Manager

-The installation script also works for upgrades of both NGINX Instance Manager and ClickHouse.
+The script supports only new installations.
+If NGINX Instance Manager is already installed, take one of the following actions:

-{{< /tip >}}
+- **Upgrade manually**
+  The script cannot perform upgrades.
+To update an existing installation, follow the [upgrade steps](#upgrade-nim) in this document.

+- **Uninstall first**
+  Remove the current installation and its dependencies for a fresh start.
+Use the [uninstall steps](#uninstall-nim) to delete the primary components.
+Afterward, manually check for and remove leftover files such as repository configurations or custom settings to ensure a clean system.

+#### Verify SSL certificates and private keys

+Ensure that the required `.crt` and `.key` files are available, preferably in the default **/etc/ssl/nginx** directory.
+Missing certificates or keys will prevent the script from completing the installation.

+#### Use the manual installation steps if needed

+If the script fails or if you prefer more control over the process, consider using the [manual installation steps]({{< relref "nim/deploy/vm-bare-metal/install-nim-deprecated.md" >}}).
+These steps provide a reliable alternative for troubleshooting or handling complex setups.

+### Run the installation script

-We created an installation script, `install-nim-bundle.sh` to automate the NGINX Instance Manager installation process.
-By default, it:
+The `install-nim-bundle.sh` script automates the installation of NGINX Instance Manager.
+By default, the script:

+- Assumes no prior installation of NGINX Instance Manager or its dependencies and performs a fresh installation.
-- Reads SSL files from the /etc/ssl/nginx directory
+- Reads SSL files from the `/etc/ssl/nginx` directory.
-- Installs the latest version of NGINX OSS
+- Installs the latest version of NGINX Open Source (OSS).
-- Installs Clickhouse Database
+- Installs the ClickHouse database.
-- Installs NGINX Instance Manager
+- Installs NGINX Instance Manager.
-- Assumes you're connected to the internet for installations and upgrades
+- Requires an active internet connection.

 {{< warning >}}